Callee84/Cabins/TESTING.md

 - The split image was a bit of a hassle when it came to the responsive side of things.
 But using Chrome Dev Tools I was able to find the element and fix this with CSS.

 - Late in the project a bug with the `make inquiry` button on the cabins pages stoped working on mobile divices.
+This was beacuse of a height setting on the carousel above.

 ### **Non implemented User Stories**